PostgreSQL Data Sync

 Syncing Data from localhost Using Ngrok

-If your database is hosted locally and you want to sync data to or from it using Byteline, Ngrok can help expose your local database to the internet securely.
+Usually, your database wouldn't be on the local machine.
+But if it is, and you want to sync data to or from it using Byteline, Ngrok can help expose your local database to the internet securely.

 Steps to Access a Local Database Using Ngrok